 In such instances, you’ll need to think with a clear mind and create a financial contingency to support divorce or long-term separation.
 This will help to cover the cost of legal fees and professional conflict resolution when partnering with a firm, as you look to create amicable terms and create an agreement that leaves all parties satisfied.

-Remember, divorce can be an extremely costly process, and one that demand significant financial and emotional investment if you’re to complete it successfully.
+Remember, divorce can be an extremely costly process and one that demands significant financial and emotional investment if you’re to complete it successfully.